 Visit schools.
 Try to meet with admissions staff and students, and see if you can sit in on a class.
 Begin networking with current students, faculty, and alumni from your targeted schools.

-If you're applying to law schools this year, you should
+If you're applying to law schools next year, start thinking

 deep introspections cannot be rushed!